mahdifrmz/rust-analyzer-notes/notes/ide_03.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/5l31PsZJ2Cc/1.jpg)](https://www.youtube.com/watch?v=5l31PsZJ2Cc)

 ## IDE
-The ide crate is the facsade that contains the Rust ANalyzer API.
+The ide crate is the facsade that contains the Rust Analyzer API.
 The general workflow of this crate is sort of similar to vfs; as you can apply changes to an `AnalysisHost` instance, which is a snapshot at a single time and later derive an `Analysis` data from that host.
 This analysis instance can be used for executing an specific ide query about the state at that time.

 ## Change
 A `Change` describes the change done to the files.
 This includes the set of file contents from the vfs (which is shared using an `Arc<String>` for sharing from the vfs-notifier thread) and the list of `FileSet`s created after [partitioning](vfs_02.md).
 It also contains the `CrateGraph` for storing the dependency between the crates (link will be put later).
 This information provides Rust Analyzer with the ability to handle multi-crate and multi-workspace projects.